WCJC Legislative Priorities

 The bills listed below are of particular importance and an analysis and links to key documents are provided by clicking the issue title.
 WCJC’s Tracking Report, prepared by the Hamilton Consulting Group, provides a status of all bills of interest to WCJC.

 Rep. André Jacque (R-DePere) and Sen. Glenn Grothman (R-West Bend) introduced SB 13/AB 19, which provides transparency and prevents fraud in lawsuits involving personal injury trusts by creating certain discovery requirements during litigation.
+On March 27, the Governor signed AB 19 into law as 2013 Wisconsin Act 154.

 Rep. Mike Kuglitsch (R-New Berlin) and Sen. Glenn Grothman (R-West Bend) have introduced legislation (SB 19/AB27) that provides greater transparency and oversight when the State of Wisconsin hires private plaintiffs’ attorneys on a contingency fee basis.
+The bill passed on a bipartisan basis, 23-10, and was signed by the Governor as 2013 Wis.
+Act 105 on Dec.
+13, 2013.

 Rep. André Jacque and Sen. Paul Farrow have introduced legislation (SB 22/AB 29) that will allow juries in personal injury cases to see all the evidence when determining the amount required to compensate a plaintiff for his or her past medical expenses.